bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/navbar.md

 If the `variant` prop is set, it may be necessary to control the text color so that it contrasts with the variant irrespective of the theme.
 This can be done by use the `v-b-color-mode` directive or `useColorMode` composable

 An example using `v-b-colorMode`.
-Form more information see the [BColorMode directive](/docs/directives/BColorMode).
+For more information see the [BColorMode directive](/docs/directives/BColorMode).

 <HighlightCard>
   <BNavbar variant="primary" v-b-color-mode="'dark'">